asello/asello-client-api/README.md

 ```

-    For more examples please visit `https://asello.at/entwickler-api/entwickler-playground/` or contact `support@asello.at`.
+For more examples please visit https://asello.at/entwickler-api/entwickler-playground/ or contact support@asello.at.

 # Start the sample